-Mastering LinkedIn, the Personal Branding Epicenter of the Internet
+Mastering LinkedIn, the Personal Branding Epicenter of the Internet Some important best practices for developing your personal brand with the many opportunities the network offers.

 It comes up in the daily conversations I have about content marketing and new media advertising.
 And whenever I'm tasked with helping people get started with social media marketing, the discussion always includes LinkedIn.